CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 * Operates within an [Maintainer Environment](#maintainer-environment).
 * The initial and/or main creator of the component in question.
 * Typically works on all aspects of the code, including features, bug fixes, tests and security issues.
-* Has the final say on the original contents of the package.
+* Has the final say on the original contents of the package, and it's namespaces.
 * The Maintainer _can_ be a group of people (having co-maintainers), though a single point of responsibility is common.
 * If a Maintainer has upstream (reverse) dependencies, the Maintainer is also considered to be an [Developer](#developer) (as seen from the upstream Maintainer's perspective).
 * Not to be confused with the [SBOM Author](#sbom-author--role-) role.